London mayoral election 2021: who is going to win tomorrow?

 The Guardian adds that “tackling domestic violence and London’s significant gender pay gap” will also be key campaigning issues for Reid.

-Other candidates include:
+Other candidates are:

 - Count Binface, satirical candidate created by comedian Jon Harvey, independent